StevenDavid/lambda-layer-tokenization/README.md

 Note the *OutputValue* of *OutputKey* `PaymentMethodApiURL` , `AccountId` , `UserPoolAppClientId` and `Region` from the output.

 **Step 6.6** Create a Cognito user with the followinf code.
 Replace `Region` and `UserPoolAppClientId` with values noted in  the previous step.
 Also, provide a **valid** email in place of `user-email` and `password`.
-Note: you should have access to the email provided to get the verification code.
+Note: we should have access to the email provided to get the verification code.
 The password should be minimum 6 characters long, should contain at least one lower case and one upper case character.

 ```bash
 aws cognito-idp sign-up --region <Region> --client-id <UserPoolAppClientId> --username <user-email> --password <password>